-In concluding this report I wish to express my appreciation of the confidence reposed in me by the Commander-in-Chief of our Order.
-Official service under his command has been a genuine pleasure and his communications have been inspiring and helpful.
+n concluding this report I wish to express my appreciation of the infide e reposed in me by the Commander-in-Chief of our Order.
+Off it service under his command has been a pleasure and his communications have been inspiring and helpful.
 I am grateful to Division Patriotic Instructors for their co-operation.
-I have noted, with pleasure, the zeal with which a number of these brothers have discharged the duties of their position.
-I desire to express appreciation to National Secretary H. H. Hammer for many suggestions that have aided in the discharge of my official duties.
+I have noted, with pleasure the zeal with hic a numb of these brothers have discharged the duties of their position.
+I desire to express appreciation to National Secretary H. H. H.

-Respectfully submitted in F., C. and L.,

-FRANK P. CORRICK, National Patriotic Instructor.
+Respectfully submitted in F., C. and L., FRANK P. CORRICK, National Patriotic Instructor.